thindil/steamsky/bin/doc/MODDING.md

   on move map or the player's ship up and right.
 Optional.
 * Key `ArrowDownRightIcon`: Path to the SVG image which will be used to show on move map or the player's ship down and right.
 Optional.
+* Key `ArrowDownLeftIcon`: Path to the SVG image which will be used to show on move map or the player's ship down and left.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode